Florida State Road 434

 State Road 434 (SR 434) is a major roadway in the Central Florida area.
 Starting at SR 424 (Edgewater Drive) just north of Orlando city limits, the road runs north as Forest City Road through Forest City before dropping the name at the Seminole County line.
 SR 434 continues north and east through Altamonte Springs and Longwood before turning south and east through Winter Springs and Oviedo.
 SR 434 is called Central Avenue when it first turns south towards downtown Oviedo.
 After going through downtown Oviedo, SR 434 is called Alafaya Trail from its intersection with Mitchell Hammock Road south to the Orange County line to its end at SR 50 (Colonial Drive).
 The road continues south as Alafaya Trail only without the state road designation.
 Alafaya meets with State Road 50 in Union Park, FL.

-West of Oviedo SR 434 is signed east-west, south of Oviedo it is signed north-south.
+SR 434 is signed east-west except going south near its intersection with Mitchell Hammock Road and south of SR 424/Edgewater Drive, where it is signed north-south.